Jeffrey Quarry Solution Quartz

 How To Order

-How to order: Send Email request, call (870) 867-2443, or write to Stuart Schmitt, 60 Mary's Eagle Trail, Mount Ida, AR 71957.
+How to order: My preferred method is for you to send me an Email request with the items you want and your mailing address.
+I will then email you an invioce with payment instructions.
+You can also phone in your request (870) 867-2443 between 8:00 am and 4:00 pm CST.
+You can also write to Stuart Schmitt, 60 Mary's Eagle Trail, Mount Ida, AR 71957.
 I offer a money back guarantee on all my crystal sales.
 If you're not satisfied, simply return the crystal and I'll refund your money.Shipping: Shipping cost will be added to the order.
-I usually ship U.S. Post Office Priority Mail within the US unless otherwise requested and use the USPS Postal Calculator to determine shipping costs.
-I can get about 20 pounds of crystals in the Priority Mail flat rate box for $10.70 shipping cost.
-Good news for international orders!
-The USPS Priority Mail International Flat Rate Box is just $43.45 for up to 20 pounds to any country (Canada and Mexico just $26.95).
-Other size USPS flat rate boxes also available.
+I ship U.S. Post Office Priority Mail within the US and use the USPS Postal Calculator to determine shipping costs.
+I can get 2 pounds in the small flat rate box for $9.45 shipping cost.
+I can get about 20 pounds of crystals in the medium Priority Mail flat rate box for $16.10 shipping cost.